bi-graph/Bigraph/README.md

 - [ ] Unify and reconstruct the architecture and eliminate redundancy

 ### Documentation
-I will provide documentations whenever I could make time!:watch:
+I will provide documentations whenever I could make time!:watch: or you can pull a request and help to make it happen together

-> 1. After running the main, it will exports the graph in .json and .gexf format for furthur usages.
+> 1. After running the main, it will export the graph in .json and .gexf format for furthur usages.
 For instance: Gephi etc.

 <h3>If it was helpful then hit the <span>:star:</span></h3>